Affinage is the final stage of the cheesemaking process after:

 Interior affinage: Roquefort, Bleu de Gex, Irish Crozier Blue, Dutch Goudas, etc.

-Where Do Cheeses Matured or Aged?
+Where Do Cheeses Mature or Aged?

 Cheeses are aged either at the farm or dairy where they were made, or the affineur takes care of them.